 Clinic rooms were glass panelled from floor to ceiling, and patient privacy was maintained through the use of pictured window film.
 We looked in one of the clinic rooms used for phlebotomy sample collection.
-The room was ambient, and a thermometer in the room recorded the temperature as being twenty-four degrees Celsius on the day of inspection.
+The room was ambient, and a thermometer in the room recorded the day's temperature.
 There was an air conditioning device attached to the wall, and handwashing facilities within the room.
-Within the room, it had results from the service's previous CQC inspection framed, and a framed accreditation certificate from UKAS (United Kingdom Accreditation Service).
-Of the stock in the room that we looked at, we saw: a box of 100 pre-injection swabs; pack of latex examination gloves with an expiry of 08/21.
-We highlighted this to the phlebotomist and the registered manager, and it was removed from the room immediately.
-We also observed: safety goggles; surface cleaning wipes; and paper towels atop of the surfaces below cabinet level.
+Within the room, it had results from the service's legacy CQC inspection framed, and a framed accreditation certificate from UKAS (United Kingdom Accreditation Service).